prestarocket/myprestashop/README.md

 myprestashop
 ============

-Collection of regurlarly needed custom PrestaShop functions and extensions
+Collection of regularly needed custom PrestaShop functions and extensions